infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 		- In another group of 16 Romanian children adopted to Canada, 50%  were below the 5th percentile for weight and  44% were below the 5th percentile for height (Benoit et al., 1996).
 Similarly, in the U.K
 		-  In the UK sample of Romanian adoptees, Rutter and the ERA Study Team (1998) reported that half of  the children had heights, weights, and head  circumferences below the 3 percentile.
 		-   In several studies growth retardation in height has been shown to be associated with the  length of time that children had spent in institutions (Ames, 1997; Johnson et al., 1992;  Rutter & the ERA Study Team, 1998).
+- According to another review paper covering papers on institutional care in CCIs[^8], Common illnesses observed were
+	- children having three or more parasites
+	- skin infections
+	- varicellazoster
+	- tuberculosis
+	- impetigo
+	- dentalissues
+	- ear/nose/throat problems
+	- respiratory infections
+	- diarrhoea
+- 10-31% of children had skin conditions or infections
+- 75% of children had an infection within the first three months of admission to a site(Kapavarapuetal.,2012)
+- Anemia prevelance ranged from 3-90%
+- 33% of children had low vitamin D
+- Common deficiencies were iodine, zinc, albumin , vitamin A and B
+- Edema, Conjunctival pallor, xerophthalmia and goiter were also found

 ### Common Infections: